Graham-MacIsaac/Seamless-Twitter-Project/index.md

 ```
 <img width="343" alt="Screen Shot 2022-09-07 at 1 57 39 PM" src="https://user-images.githubusercontent.com/13599213/188977586-93d5511b-f7b3-4c9d-a89c-732c0d078a63.png"><br>
 <br>
 This is a little hard to interpret, but it seems like tweets that indicate an immediate call to action ('today', 'support') do well, and people apparently don't like to hear about caltrain!
-I'm not sure what to take away from the fact that so many phrases related to the bay area do poorly.
+I'm not sure what to take away from the fact that so many phrases related to the bay area do poorly.<br>
 <br>
 Words alone might make a tweet, but they are just one thing that impacts audience’s engagement with it.
 We can try to predict engagement rate using a set of other tweets’ features.
 Specifically: day of the week, hour of the day, minute, number of mentions the tweet includes, and sentiment score.
 It's also possible that classification was the wrong approach and we should be trying to predict engagement rate linearly.
 To that end, let's plug these features into a linear regression.<br>